Peter Parker (2002 film series character): Spider-Man (2002)

-At Norman's funeral, Harry swears vengeance toward Spider-Man, whom he deems responsible for his father's death, and asserts that Peter is all the family he has left.
-Mary Jane confesses to Peter she is in love with him.
-Peter, however, feels he must protect her from the unwanted attention of his enemies, so he hides his true feelings and tells Mary Jane that they can only be friends.
-As Peter leaves the funeral, he recalls Ben's words and accepts his responsibility as Spider-Man.
+At Norman's funeral, Harry swears vengeance on Spider-Man.
+Mary Jane tells Peter she is in love with him, but Peter feels he must protect her from his enemies.
+He hides his true feelings and tells Mary Jane that they can only be friends.
+As Peter leaves the funeral, he recalls his uncle's words: "With great power comes great responsibility".